 Medical device companies that wish to sell their devices in the US and EU must implement a quality management system that meets the requirements of 21 CFR Part 820 and ISO 13485:2016.

-We believe in “right-sizing” your quality management system (QMS), allowing it to scale with your company as you work through product development to establishing supplier controls and a CAPA process, etc. But what are you going to do with all of that paper being generated as a result?
+We believe in “right-sizing” your quality management system (QMS), allowing it to scale with your company as you work through product development to establish supplier controls and a CAPA process, etc. But what are you going to do with all of that paper being generated as a result?

-Many medical device companies today can see the value of investing in a medical device specific eQMS that helps to bring your product to market faster, and can make FDA inspections and ISO audits go smoother; however, the added caveat is that these systems are subject to validation.
+Many medical device companies today can see the value of investing in a medical device specific QMS that helps to bring your product to market faster, and can make FDA inspections and ISO audits go smoother; however, the added caveat is that these systems are subject to validation.

 Specifically, 21 CFR Part 11, the FDA's regulations for electronic documentation and electronic signatures.
-This regulation is widely misunderstood and this confusion even causes some medical device companies to resist moving to an electronic systems when they know it’s the right move.
+This regulation is widely misunderstood and this confusion even causes some medical device companies to resist moving to electronic systems when they know it’s the right move.

 In this comprehensive guide, we'll take you through each section of 21 CFR Part 11, explaining what the requirements actually mean and expounding the most important points for you to know as a medical device company.

-Then in the conclusion, we'll also highlight a few key features of Greenlight Guru's eQMS platform and how those have proven to be instrumental in helping medical device companies get to market faster while remaining compliant with 21 CFR Part 11.
+Then in the conclusion, we'll also highlight a few key features of Greenlight Guru's QMS software and how those have proven to be instrumental in helping medical device companies get to market faster while remaining compliant with 21 CFR Part 11.